creationix/haml-js/README.markdown

 See [test.js][] for an example usage of Haml.render

+## Executable JavaScript (not output)

+New in version 0.2.6 is the ability to embed javascript in your template function.
+This lets you do variable assignments, if/else, switch statements, and even define functions.
+In Haml.js, execution blocks begin with a `-` and define a raw js block.
+This behaves slightly differently from Ruby's Haml.
+The advantage is that you can easily have multi-line executable blocks and comments, but the downside is that that you have to "outdent" the haml if you want to output from within a javascript block.

+Simple example:

+    - var area = 0.5 * length * height
+    .area= area

+Multi-line example:

+    - var obj = {
+        area: 0.5 * b * h,
+        r: opposite / adjacent
+      }
+    .triangle-details Area is: #{area} and the ratio is: #{r}

+"Outdent" the haml in a javascript block (the "goodbye" div is not rendered!)

+    .conditional
+      - var a = "strings are truthy"
+      - if(a){
+      .hello
+      -  } else{
+      .goodbye
+      - }

+You can even define functions:

+    - function b(item){
+    .item
+      %b= item
+      %span.length= item.length
+    - }
+    - b("Hi")
+    - b("World")

+This outputs:

+    <div class="item"><b>Hi</b><span class="length">2</span></div><div class="item"><b>World</b><span class="length">5</span></div>

+Please see test/raw_complex.haml for more details and examples.

+## Comments

+Just use the new Executable blocks with JavaScript comments.

+    - /*
+      here we can have a comment that will not be output.
+Since executable-JS is block-level, we can have as much comment as we want, and it will not be output to html */

+These comments **will** appear in the source of the function returned by Haml.compile, but will not appear as html comments.
+If you precompile your templates and share them with the browser, then your minifier should strip out comments for you.

 ## Code interpolation

-New in version 0.2.0 there is string interpolation throughout.
+As of version 0.2.0 there is string interpolation throughout.
 This means that the body of regular text areas can have embedded code.
 This is true for attributes and the contents of plugins like javascript and markdown also.
 If you notice an area that doesn't support interpolation and it should then send me a note and I'll add it.

 ## Plugins